qwinsi/jh-pdf-merger/README.md

 - [ ] Publish Linux and macOS versions releases.
 - [ ] Add more languages support.
-- [ ] Add more features such as splitting or manipulation operations on PDF files.
+- [ ] Add more features such as splitting or other manipulation operations on PDF files.

 ## Developing